 Upon meeting preliminary qualifying criteria, applicants are eligible for a respiratory therapy admissions interview.
 Admissions decisions are based academic GPA and the interview score.

 If the class number does not reach its maximum capacity by the application deadline, a rolling admissions policy will be followed.
 Students must meet all criteria previously outlined and participate in the formal interview process.
 Rolling admissions are considered until the first day of class in the fall.
 Applicants will be reviewed based on the time of submissions of a completed application.

-Dr. Will Beachey is a full professor and chair of the respiratory therapy department and is a registered respiratory therapist.
+Dr. Will Beachey is a professor of respiratory therapy and is a registered respiratory therapist.
 He received his bachelor's degree from Indiana University, his master's degree in health occupations education from the University of Illinois and his Ph.D. in higher education teaching and learning from the University of North Dakota.
 Dr. Beachey has written a textbook, Respiratory Care Anatomy and Physiology; Foundations for Clinical Practice, published by Elsevier-Mosby, St. Louis; this book is soon to be in its third edition.
 He has also written a number of chapters in other respiratory therapy textbooks and has published scientific papers in peer-reviewed medical and respiratory therapy journals.
 Dr. Beachey is active in his national professional organization serving as a member of the Committee on Accreditation for Respiratory Care (CoARC) and as a North Dakota delegate to the American Association for Respiratory Care (AARC).
 In 2008 Dr. Beachey was inducted as a Fellow of the American Association for Respiratory Care (FAARC).
 Prior to coming to the University of Mary, Dr. Beachey headed respiratory therapy programs at Hesston College, Hesston Kansas and Wichita State University, Wichita Kansas.